spider-gazelle/promise/README.md

 ## Simple concurrency control

-`Promise.defer` is similar to `spawn`, however you can wait for it to complete with a value or error
+`Promise.defer` is similar to `spawn`, however you can wait for it to complete with a value or error.
+The promise type is inferred from the return type of the defer block.

 ```crystal